- Setting alerts can help you monitor news and markets.

-On the other side, some investors might perceive an investment slipping below the previous low of the past 52 weeks could be a bearish indicator.
-The price of the security could keep going down—or, again, it might not.
+On the other side, some investors might perceive an investment slipping below the previous low of the past 52 weeks as a bearish indicator, expecting it to keep going down.
+Or, again, it might not.
 Hitting the 52-week low could entice some investors to buy at that point if they believe its value has improved.

 Next steps to consider